AdrienTorris/awesome-blazor/README.md

 ### Get started

 To get started with Blazor, follow the instructions in the [Blazor Get Started](https://docs.microsoft.com/aspnet/core/blazor/get-started) documentation.

-To open Blazor projects in Visual Studio, you must have [Visual Studio 2019 16.3](https://www.visualstudio.com/vs/) or later and the [.NET Core 3.0 SDK](https://dot.net/get-core3).

-Note: the Blazor Visual Studio extension is no longer required since .NET Core 3.0 Preview 7.
-Uninstall the extension if you still have it installed.

 ## General
 * [ASP.NET Blog's archives](https://devblogs.microsoft.com/aspnet/category/blazor/) - Archives of the ASP.NET blog about Blazor.